Chief Executive Officer

 Mary Mailman first learned about the PADRE Foundation when her daughter, Julia, was diagnosed with Type 1 diabetes in 2009 at age 8.
 Quickly realizing they needed help and support, they turned to the PADRE Foundation.
 Since then, Mary and her husband, Michael, as well as Julia and her older brothers, Nick and Riley, have been involved in numerous events and fundraisers with the PADRE Foundation.
 Mary graduated from San Diego State University with a degree in Business Administration Management in 1987.
 Previously, Mary worked in hotel management, promotional products and workmen compensation.

-It was when Karla was diagnosed at 23 months old that her family became a part of the T1D community.
+Just shy of turning 2, Karla and her family became a part of the T1D community.
 Soon after, they were introduced to the PADRE Foundation.
 22 years later and after having helped run her family’s business, it is a dream come true for Karla to be an advocate and voice for families living with type 1 diabetes.
 Her passion lies in Type 1 mental health, connecting with Spanish speaking families and sharing her story to help others like her.